vita-student-projects/BEV_group4/README.md

 This lack of performance for the inference is believed to be due to the following paramaters:

-First, the camera calibration parameters necessary to our model had to be taken from the NuScene Mini dataset, supposing that a similar camera would be used for the images to be infered on.
+- First, the camera calibration parameters necessary to our model had to be taken from the NuScenes Mini dataset, supposing that a similar camera would be used for the images to be infered on.
-Second, the camera orientation and positioning within the car instead of in front of it was not expected.
+- Second, the camera orientation and positioning within the car instead of in front of it was not expected.
 As the image had to be cropped along its width, the scaling operations performed along the width to adapt to the input format of the model may have changed the geometry of the objects to be predicted beyond the performance of the model.

 ## Project Evolution